sajanav/goldenrealesatateApp/README.md

 Features

 1. It follows MVC architecture

-2.It has controller, model and repositories
+2. It has controller, model and repositories

-3.I have incorporated Junit test cases so that it can be tested and verified 4.All the configuration details are mentioned in application.properties 5.its a simple and easy to maintain application
+3. I have incorporated Junit test cases so that it can be tested and verified

+4. All the configuration details are mentioned in application.properties

+5.its a simple and easy to maintain application